amituttam/notes/docs/networking/troubleshooting.rst

 Common Server Problems
 ----------------------

 #.
+"Transfer-Encoding: chunked" isn't needed for progressive rendering.
+   However, it is needed when the total content length is unknown before the first bytes are sent.
+Usually, it is used automatically by Web Server when you start sending data without knowing the length.

+#.
 A server is used as a proxy in order to perform cross domain
    requests.
 If the server returns *502* error it means: *The server, while acting as a gateway or proxy, received an invalid response from